Machete in hand, farmer Nando Santosbaros rests as rain patters on the majestic shade trees sheltering his organic coffee cherries in East Timor.

 ‘The taste, the aroma, you cannot compare’

 But coffee is the money spinner for now and one of few bright spots for the economy of the world’s youngest nation, which turns four years old later this month.
+Though it is rich in lucrative oil and gas deposits, the tiny nation is largely undeveloped, both in agriculture and industry.

-According to government figures, East Timor’s total exports for 2005 were valued at $8,1-million—of that, coffee comprised 94%.
+According to government figures, East Timor’s total exports for 2005 were valued at $8,1-million — of that, coffee comprised 94%.

 The figure is little changed however from 1974, a year before Indonesia invaded, when $6,9-million worth of coffee was exported, 88% of the total, suggesting great potential for improvement.

-Boyce says that nothing much has been done with the coffee trees since the Portuguese period—a concern when the normal bearing life of a tree is 30 years.
+Boyce says that nothing much has been done with the coffee trees since the Portuguese period — a concern when the normal bearing life of a tree is 30 years.

 The Indonesians controlled the coffee industry up until 1993, when the US Agency for International Development stepped in to start CCT.